AHMEDMOSSAD29/tradebyte-app/README.md

 ![Docker](https://img.shields.io/badge/Docker-20.10+-2496ED)
 ![ArgoCD](https://img.shields.io/badge/ArgoCD-2.0+-blue)

 This repository provides a production-ready Helm chart for deploying the TradeByte Python application.
-The chart packages all necessary Kubernetes manifests with configurable parameters for easy deployment.
+The chart packages all necessary Kubernetes manifests with configurable parameters for easy deployment and ArgoCD for applying GitOps concepts.

 ## Table of Contents
 - [Prerequisites](#prerequisites)